4.9 rating based on 350+ reviews

 2. OpenSC’s Automated Claim Verification (ACV)

-OpenSC uses blockchain and AI to trace each stage of its products from sourcing to its journey to the consumer, which helps ensure ethical and sustainable practices.
+OpenSC uses blockchain and AI to trace each stage of its products from sourcing to their journey to the consumer, which helps ensure ethical and sustainable practices.

 OpenSC’s technology aims to certify claims through automated ways, including the verification of low-carbon and ethical production.
 With solid and verifiable data, OpenSC can trace its products throughout the supply chain and provide comprehensive data to its stakeholders, including consumers and investors.